matrix-org/synapse/docs/workers.md

 significant cpu saving on the main process and will be a prerequisite for upcoming performance improvements.

+## Setting up workers

+Redis is recommended over the old direct TCP connection configuration, so this should be installed following the normal procedure for your distribution (e.g.
+`apt install redis-server` on Debian).
+Once installed check thta Redis is running and accessible from the host running Synapse, e.g. by on Debian by executing `echo PING | nc -q1 localhost 6379` and seeing a response of `+PONG`.

-If using Redis the appropriate dependencies must be installed.
+The appropriate dependencies must also be installed for Synapse.
 If using a virtual env these can be installed by:

 ```sh